-He was Germany’s most famous artist from the last century and an ardent opponent of the Nazi regime.
+He was Germany’s most famous artist of the last century and an ardent opponent of the Nazi regime.

 Haus Sommer is to the right of the Brandenburg Gate,

-The building belongs to the Rhein Mortgage Bank (Rheinische Hypothekenbank) who use the ground floor for Exhibitions.
+The building belongs to the Rhein Mortgage Bank (Rheinische Hypothekenbank), which uses the ground floor for exhibitions.

 Room of Silence